OneMotoring

 Then your replacement vehicle must be registered by:

-As the scheme ends on 31 March 2025, to be eligible for the Adjusted ETS, the last day to deregister your existing vehicle is 31 March 2025 and its replacement vehicle must be registered by 30 April 2025.
+* As the scheme for LCVs ends on 31 March 2025, to be eligible for the ETS, the last day to deregister an eligible LCV is 31 March 2025 and its replacement vehicle must be registered by 30 April 2025.

 Calculate your Prevailing Quota Premium (PQP)

-Under the Adjusted ETS, you will enjoy a discounted PQP for your COE when you register your replacement vehicle.
+Under the ETS for Heavy Commercial Vehicles, you will enjoy a discounted PQP for your COE when you register your replacement vehicle.

 You can click on the link below to check the discounted PQP payable for your COE.